A130 road

-The A130 is a major road in England linking Little Waltham, near Chelmsford, the county town of Essex, with Canvey Island in the south of that county.
-It is a primary route for most of its length, only losing that status south of the A13 junction at Sadlers Farm roundabout as it nears its terminus on Canvey Island.
+The A130 is a major road in England linking Howe Green, near Chelmsford, the county town of Essex, with Canvey Island in the south of that county.
+It is a primary route for some of its length, only losing that status south of the A13 junction at Sadlers Farm roundabout as it nears its terminus on Canvey Island.
 It was originally a much longer cross-country route (see History).

 Route

-The present route can be divided into three main sections, plus an overlap with the A12.
-The road now starts near the village of Little Waltham (to the north of Chelmsford) at a roundabout with the A131, which heads north-east to Braintree, and the B1008, a former A130 alignment heading south into northern Chelmsford, and north towards Great Dunmow (this section only declassified as recently as early 2008).
-Either side of this junction, the B1008/A130 route is quite recent, named Essex Regiment Way, and at the Chelmsford end, the A130 intersects with the other routes into northern Chelmsford, the A1016 and A138, the latter junction almost merging with the junction between the A130 and the A12 Chelmsford Bypass, a dual carriageway.
-Here, the A12 multiplexes/overlaps with the A130 for a few miles round the eastern edge of Chelmsford.

-The second section starts a few miles to the south.
-The A1114 road is the old road heading back into town, but the A130 road reappears heading south away from the Chelmsford area as a new dual carriageway opened as recently as 2002.
-This is a "secret motorway" complete with hard shoulders, but classified as A-road.
+The present route can be divided into two sections.
+The road now starts near the village of Howe Green (to the south of Chelmsford) at the Howe Green interchange J17 on the A12.
+The A130 road heads south away from the Chelmsford area as a new dual carriageway opened in 2002.
+This is a "secret motorway" complete with hard shoulders, but classified as an A-road.
 It extends for 6 mi as far as a junction with the A132 near Wickford, whilst a slightly newer section south of there continues the route as a standard dual carriageway as far as a junction with a spur connecting to the old road (now A1245) and the A127 Southend Arterial Road a few miles west of Southend-on-Sea.

 The new road here more or less follows the same path as the World War II GHQ Line hence the many pillboxes visible alongside the carriageway between the Howe Green and the A132 junctions.
 An older section of dual carriageway extends as far south as the A13 at the Sadlers Hall Farm (Sadlers Farm), a roundabout near Benfleet.
 As with the A13 from London, the primary route section of the A130 ends here too.

 South of the Sadlers Farm roundabout, the final leg of the A130 continues as a non-primary single-carriageway route into Canvey Island on the River Thames.
 Canvey Way is a causeway connecting "mainland" with island, and connects with the older road through the island, the B1014.
 On the island itself, a final short stretch of dual carriageway leads to the built-up area where the road turns east and becomes single, before meeting the B1014 again at a one-way system in the central area, incorporating the High Street.